omkar-shelke25/ckad-killercoda/cron-postgrep/step1.md

 - Backup pods must never restart (restartPolicy: Never).
 - Keep only the last 3 successful runs and 1 failed run in history.

+> Verify if the Bash command is executing or not.

 ## Try it yourself first!

 <details><summary>✅ Solution (expand to view)</summary>